Linda Pace: Adult life

 Pace married Christopher “Kit” Goldsbury on June 16, 1967.
 They had two children Margaret (Mardie) Marie and Chris.
 She attended Trinity University while working as a home maker, graduating in 1980 with a degree in art while Kit worked at Pace Foods.

 After her parents amicably divorced, they named Kit as the president of Pace Foods.
 Pace and Kit bought Pace Foods from Pace's mother in September 1982.
 The year earlier her mother married Robert Willson.
 From 1982, Linda used her art to direct marketing campaigns at Pace Foods, resulting in corporate growth.
 Pace launched landscaping company Green Expectations in the 1980s while volunteering at the San Antonio AIDS Foundation.
 She divorced Kit in 1991, and sold him her share of Pace Foods.
 He later became a billionaire after selling the company to the Campbell Soup Company in 1994.

 Pace later had a brief marriage to Dick Roberts and worked with her mother at her mother's San Antonio’s Southwest School of Art and Craft (later known as the Southwest School of Art).
 Pace learned to weld at the San Antonio Art Institute; her metal sculpture Red Project was displaced in the San Antonio Museum of Art in 2001.

 Pace served the board of directors of the San Antonio Art Institute (from 1989) and the National Council of the Aspen Art Museum.
 She launched the Pace-Roberts Foundation for Contemporary Art in 1993, the organization was renamed as the Linda Pace Foundation after her death.
 Through her foundation she founded the art museum Artpace in 1995 in a former Hudson car dealership premises.

 In 1997, following the death of her son Chris Pace, she created the one-acre Chris Park in his memory.
 Chris died of a drug overdose.

 Death and legacy

 Pace died of breast cancer on July 2, 2007.
-Her collection of 1,400 pieces of art, owned by the Linda Pace Foundation is on display in the Ruby City, museum, funded the Linda Pace Foundation.
+Her collection of 1,400 pieces of art, owned by the Linda Pace Foundation is on display in the Ruby City, museum, funded by the Linda Pace Foundation.